Adjustments from Accrual to Cash

-If a company's accounts payable has increased, it means that the company did not pay for all of the expenses that were included in the current period's income statement.
-As a result, the company's cash balance should be increasing by more than the reported amount of net income.
+If the balance in a company's Accounts Payable account has increased, accountants will assume that the company did not pay for all of the expenses that were included in the current period's income statement.
+As a result, the company's cash balance should have increased by more than the reported amount of net income.

 SCF Adjustment for an Increase in Accounts Payable

 To illustrate, assume that the income statement reports $20,000 of revenues, $15,000 of expenses, and the resulting net income of $5,000.
 If the company's accounts payable had increased by $900, the company must not have paid for $900 of the expenses reported on the income statement.
 Therefore, the company's cash balance would increase by $5,900.
 Expressed differently, the revenues of $20,000 minus the $14,100 of cash paid for expenses ($15,000 minus the $900 of expenses not yet paid) means an increase in cash of $5,900.
 Hence, the positive adjustment of $900 converts the accrual accounting net income of $5,000 to be the cash amount of $5,900.